-First of all we remark the isomorphism between $S_{\Delta(f)}$ defined for (\ref{fpoly}) and $S_{\Delta(f_0)}$ for (\ref{f0}).
-In \cite{DS} the Gauss-Manin system associated to a Laurent polynomial whose Newton polyhedron contains the origin as an interior point.
-To adapt the situation to \cite{DS} we need to make a transition from $f$ to $f_0.$
+First of all, we remark the isomorphism between $S_{\Delta(f)}$ defined for (\ref{fpoly}) and $S_{\Delta(f_0)}$ for (\ref{f0}).
+In \cite{DS}, the authors studied the Gauss-Manin system associated to a Laurent polynomial whose Newton polyhedron contains the origin as an interior point.
+To adapt the situation to \cite{DS}, we need to make a transition from $f$ to $f_0.$

-The support of $S_{\Delta(f)}$ (resp. $S_{\Delta(f_0)}$) is contained in a cone ${\sf C}\Delta(f):=\sum_{j=1}^{n+1} \bR_{\geq 0}(1, \alpha(j))$ (resp.${\sf C}\Delta(f_0):=\sum_{j=1}^{n+1} \bR_{\geq 0}(1, \alpha_0(j))$ where $ \alpha_0(j):=\alpha(j)- \alpha(n+2), j \in [1;n+1].$) We shall use the notation motivated by the isomorphism (\ref{isopi})
+The support of $S_{\Delta(f)}$ (resp. $S_{\Delta(f_0)}$) is contained in a cone ${\sf C}\Delta(f):=\sum_{j=1}^{n+1} \bR_{\geq 0}(1, \alpha(j))$ (resp.${\sf C}\Delta(f_0):=\sum_{j=1}^{n+1} \bR_{\geq 0}(1, \alpha_0(j))$ where $ \alpha_0(j):=\alpha(j)- \alpha(n+2), j \in [1;n+1]$).
+We shall use the notation motivated by the isomorphism (\ref{isopi})

-with Here $[\rho]$ means the maximal integer smaller than $\rho.$ It is worthy noticing that while for $u^kx^\alpha \in S_{\Delta(f_0)}$ the book keeping index $k$ cannot be recovered from $\alpha$.
+with Here $[\rho]$ means the maximal integer smaller than $\rho.$ It is worth noticing that while for $u^kx^\alpha \in S_{\Delta(f_0)}$ the book keeping index $k$ cannot be recovered from $\alpha$.
 The isomorphism (\ref{isopi}) induces an isomorphism between quotient spaces $R_f$ and $R_{f_0}$ defined in (\ref{Rf}).
-We recall here that $R_{f_0}$ is obtained from $S_{\Delta(f_0)}$ by the equivalence relations,
+We recall here that $R_{f_0}$ is obtained from $S_{\Delta(f_0)}$, by taking into account the equivalence relations,

 with $d_j(k,\alpha',f_0) \in \bQ \setminus \{0\},$ $u^kx^{\alpha'} \in S_{\Delta(f_0)}$.
 Compare with Lemma \ref{lemma62}.